geoblink/design-system/src/elements/GeoCalendar/GeoCalendarDropdown.md

     },

     isDateRangeNotValid () {
-      return !(this.selectedFromDate && this.selectedToDate) ||
+      return !(this.selectedFromDay && this.selectedToDay) ||
-        isAfter(this.selectedFromDate, this.selectedToDate)
+        isAfter(this.selectedFromDay, this.selectedToDay)

     }
   },